paldhous/ucb/2019/dataviz/md/class3.md

 ![](./img/class3_10.jpg)

-Click on `Color` again and set transparency to 75%.
+Click on `Color` again and set opacity to 75%.
 (For your assignment you will create a chart with overlapping circles, which will benefit from using some transparency to allow all circles to be seen.
-So we are setting transparency now for consistency.)
+So we are setting opcacity/transparency now for consistency.)

 Now we'll tidy up the X axis to make the lines fill the chart area.
 Right-click on the X axis, select `Edit Axis`, edit the dialog box as follows and then close it: